 Note: mapred.child.java.opts are used only for configuring the launched child tasks from task tracker.
-Configuring the memory options for daemons is documented in cluster setup.html parameter mapred.task.maxmemory that can be used to specify the maximum virtual memory the entire process tree starting from the launched child-task requires.
+Configuring the memory options for daemons is documented in cluster_setup.html tasktracker.
+The parameter mapred.tasktracker.maxmemory is set by admins to limit the total memory all tasks that it runs can use together.
+Setting this enables the parameter mapred.task.maxmemory that can be used to specify the maximum virtual memory the entire process tree starting from the launched child-task requires.
 This is a cumulative limit of all processes in the process tree.
 By specifying this value, users can be assured that the system will run their tasks only on tasktrackers that have atleast this amount of free memory available.
 If at any time during task execution, this limit is exceeded, the task would be killed by the system.
 By default, any task would get a share of mapred.tasktracker.maxmemory, divided equally among the number of slots.
 The user can thus verify if the tasks need more memory than this, and specify it in mapred.task.maxmemory.
 Specifically, this value must be greater than any value specified for a maximum heap-size of the child jvm via mapred.child.java.opts, or a ulimit value in mapred.child.ulimit.